Showing posts with label Zeiss. Show all posts

 The Jupiter has an aluminum body, which is conveniently light weight.
 The finish is not up to German or Japanese standards, but at least on my sample, the numbers are perfectly legible.
 No issues.

 Many photographers have written about focus shift with Sonnar lenses.
 I have not seen it yet, but have not taken close-focus photographs at wide aperture.
 This lens and my Summitar both focus perfectly at infinity using the same Leica-Fuji X adapter on my Fuji X-E1.
 Therefore, I assume that the Jupiter-8 is correctly adjusted for infinity on a Leica thread-mount camera.
 Close-up, it may back focus a bit, but I will need to test some more (one day in my non-spare time).
-UPDATE: I sent it to Mr Brian Sweeney, a Soviet lens expert in the USA, for a cleaning and adjustment for correct focus on Leica cameras.
+UPDATE: I sent the Jupiter to Mr. Brian Sweeney, an expert on Soviet lenses, for a cleaning and adjustment for correct focus on Leica cameras.

 In summary, the Jupiter-8 lens works well and has a nice rendition on film and digital.
 It is conveniently compact.
 When I use my little IIIC camera, I just may end up taking both the Jupiter and Summitar 50mm lenses in my camera kit.